coderiders22/DataAnalystProjects/README.md

 working, heavily-commented reference implementation — not a starter template with blanks to fill in.
 Read the code, run it yourself, and use it as a portfolio piece or interview talking point.

-This is free learner content from Uplevel Academy for anyone starting out in data analytics or looking for solid projects to add to a resume.

 ## How every project is built
 All 5 projects share one architecture, so once you understand one, you understand all of them: